I have new respect for drywallers..

-Got the drywall over the rigid insulation; I was getting tired at looking at pink walls. |
+Got the drywall over the rigid insulation; I was getting tired at looking at pink walls

-Other than the walls, I hung the wallboard on the ceiling in the bathroom which was kind of challenging as there is not much room to move around in there, so I had to bring the pieces in to test the fit, then back out to trim, then back in to test… You get the idea.
+the bathroom which was kind of challenging as there is not much room to move around in there, so I had to bring the pieces in to test the fit, then back out to trim, then back in to test… You get the idea.

 Before I could finish the ceiling in there, I had to fish the wire for the light which went in the shower stall.
 I had the electricians leave enough so that I could fish it along the joist space over the shower stall to hook up to the fixture, but I had to leave off a sheet so I could get my hand in there to fish.